by Fr. Dennis Gonzales

 The Church is committed to ensure that individuals who donate vital organs are dead before procurement begins.
 The generous nature of freely-chosen organ donation is praiseworthy.
 It is a decision to offer part of one’s body for the health and well-being of another person and to give him/her hope for another chance to live.

 Individuals who agree to become an organ donor offer an ultimate act of charity and compassion to others.
-The bereaved family members are given the opportunity to see the tangible good that come from their loss.
+The bereaved family members are given the opportunity to see the tangible good that comes from their loss.
 Pope John Paul II speaks of this heroic act of generosity, which “are the most solemn celebration of the Gospel of Life, for they proclaim it by the total gift of self.”

 Samantha Weyrauch, “Acceptance of Whole-Brain Death Criteria for determination of Death: A Comparative Analysis of the United States and Japan,” UCLA Pacific Basin Law Journal, 17(1) (January 01, 1999): 91, https://escholarship.org/content/qt5wg908hk/qt5wg908hk.pdfSamantha Weyrauch, 92.